cucumber-ltd/cucumber-pro-plugin-specflow/src/tests/Cucumber.Pro.SpecFlowPlugin.SampleProject/Features/README.md

   # Sets the log level to one of `DEBUG`, `INFO`, `WARN`, `ERROR` or `FATAL`.
 Defaults to `INFO`.
   # Setting it to `DEBUG` will also print the current configuration when the plugin runs.
   logging:

+  # Writes out the log messages to the specified file.
+  # The file path can be absolute or relative to the test assembly.
+Environment variables can also
+  # be used with the syntax: %TEMP%\results.json.
+  logfile:

   # Not needed if the build is running on a preferred CI server and the Cucumber Pro project
   # name is identical to the CI server project name.
 Define this environment variable to override